Octomore, the ultimate peat whisky

 Octomore 10.4 2019.07.18 Heavily Toasted French Limousin Virgin Oak 88 3 years 63.5%

-The Octomore 10 series exhibited an even lower range of 88–114 PPM.
-The 10.1 was produced in a limited run of 42,000 bottles, while the 10.2 (duty-free limited edition) and 10.3 editions were produced in a limited run of 24,000 bottles.
+The Octomore 10 series has even lower 88–114 PPM It showed a range.
+10.1 was produced in a limited run of 42,000 bottles, while the 10.2 (duty-free limited edition) and 10.3 editions were produced in a limited run of 24,000 bottles.
 The 10.4 edition was produced in a limited run of 12,000 bottles.

 True to a .4 release, the 10.4 Edition used Virgin Oak, and strongly Toasting It is said to have used oak barrels from Limousin, France.
 Aged for just 3 years with a purity of 88 PPM, it brings out the intensity of virgin oak.
 Many reviews note the surprising rich complexity despite the 3-year aging period.